poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 ## How it sounds

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4gy6ETV8AyY?si=4DywcMlX42q1NEri" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gDhUNQnO3yc?si=HNLK6hpLDERMWQSn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<p class="caption" style="margin: 0">One I recorded earlier (7 arrangements by Maxence Cyrin).
+<p class="caption" style="margin: 0">One I recorded earlier (Clubbed to Death arrangement by Maxence Cyrin).
 Output with the Steinway Model D virtual grand piano from Pianoteq.
-(It includes mistakes, and I've only been playing piano for a short while, so please try to look past the actual standard of playing!)</p>
+(I'm self-taught and I only started playing in my 40s, so please try to look past the actual standard of playing!)</p>

 ## How to get it working